CelsiaSolaraStarflare/Fyona-Editor/README.md

 2. Enter a prompt describing the changes you'd like
 3. Click "Run Agent" to execute the AI assistant
 4. The agent will analyze your layout and make suggestions or modifications
+5. When Agent Mode is enabled you can toggle **Allow layout edits** inside the chat panel.
+Turning it on lets Fyona call built-in tools to read or overwrite `layout.json`, or to run structured terminal commands until the task is complete.

 ### Exporting Layouts